 This is a question I get a lot.
 I think it is best to coordinate your outfits.
 Pick a color scheme and go with that.
 I like to tell mom to pick out an outfit that she loves first and then coordinate everyone else around that.

-However, do consider your winter shoot can be pretty cold.
+However, do consider your winter shoot can be pretty cold!!
 I mostly shoot in the afternoons when it is warmest, but I have had shoots where it was 12 degrees outside!!!!
 If you have little kids, this might mean doing shoots with your kid in their winter coat and hat.
+Check the forecast and be prepared.

 Even though it is summer, it CAN be chilly in Summit County in the evening!
 So be prepared for that.
 Jean jackets, etc,, I’ve had sessions range from 50s-70s.
 So prepare for those temperatures.